Skip to main content

 Better for: Classic sundaes, nostalgia-driven desserts, and a cozy neighborhood vibe that feels more personal than larger LES scoop shops.

-Skip if: You want experimental or ultra-modern flavor profiles, extensive vegan offerings, or spacious seating for large groups.
+Consider Alternatives If: You want experimental or ultra-modern flavor profiles, extensive vegan offerings, or spacious seating for large groups.